 An exuberant Australian wildlife educator who used television's thrill factor to ignite global passion for conservation and crocodiles.

-Steve Irwin didn't just talk about wildlife; he hurled himself into its world with infectious, khaki-clad enthusiasm.
-Taking over his parents' Queensland reptile park, he transformed it into the Australia Zoo and found his true calling as a televised educator.
-His show, 'The Crocodile Hunter,' was a global phenomenon, built on his hands-on, danger-adjacent approach to animals, particularly crocodiles.
+Steve Irwin turned his parents' Queensland reptile park into Australia Zoo and created 'The Crocodile Hunter.'
+The show became a global phenomenon, built on his hands-on, danger-adjacent approach to animals, particularly crocodiles.
+He hurled himself into wildlife with khaki-clad enthusiasm.
 Critics sometimes dismissed his style as sensational, but his genuine reverence for creatures was undeniable.
 He used his massive platform to fund conservation projects and buy habitat land.
-His tragic death in 2006, filmed by a stingray barb, felt like a paradox—a man who danced with predators taken by a typically docile animal, cementing his legacy as a fearless, complex, and utterly devoted advocate for the natural world.
+His death in 2006, filmed when a stingray barb struck him, felt like a paradox — a man who danced with predators taken by a typically docile animal.
+He left the world as a fearless, complex, and utterly devoted advocate for the natural world.

 1946–1964